rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 ![Way of Rhea screenshot](wor-capsule.png)

 Way of Rhea is a picturesque puzzle game that lets you correct your mistakes.
-Change your color, teleport past the colored gates, master the color powered circuits, and befriend the crabs-but don't let them out!
+Change your color, teleport past the colored gates, master the color-powered circuits, and befriend the crabs-but don't let them out!

 This month's major updates include: